 City of Brampton Zoning By-law:

-The subject property is zoned 'Highway Commercial Two (C) - Special Section 349 (HC2-349)' in the City of Brampton Zoning By-law 270-2004, as amended.
-As such, a Zoning By-law Amendment is required to permit the proposed residential development.
+The property is zoned 'Agricultural' (A) and 'Recreation Commercial section - 560 (RC-560) by By-law 270-2004, as amended.
+This zone permits A Zoning By-law Amendment is required to permit the proposed development.